HeardLibrary/digital-scholarship/manage/control/github/index.md

 breadcrumb: GitHub
 ---

+A short link to this page is [vanderbi.lt/github](http://vanderbi.lt/github)

 # GitHub resources

 The following pages provide information for developing basic skills with GitHub.
 The first four pages should be studied in order.
 The last two are optional extensions.